 We have a long history of excellence, beginning in 1841 when six eminent physician-scientists opened the medical college that would become NYU School of Medicine.
 These pioneers in medicine defined the fundamentals of what is now our mission: to serve, to teach, and to discover.

 Transforming Medical and Science Education

-NYU School of Medicine ranks no. 12 in the nation and no. 2 in New York on U.S. News & World Report’s “2018 Best Medical Schools: Research.”
-Additionally, we have earned national attention for reimagining medical education with our innovative three-year MD degree program and our curriculum for the 21st century.
+We have earned national attention in recent years for reimagining medical education with our innovative three-year MD degree program and our curriculum for the 21st century.
 As leaders in medical education reform, we believe our medical school curriculum should address the scientific, social, and economic aspects of the healthcare system.

 Our medical students provide care to New York City’s diverse population through our affiliations with area hospitals, including the Veterans Affairs Hospital and NYC Health + Hospitals/Bellevue, the nation’s oldest public hospital.
 These affiliations help to broaden the scope and enhance the quality of students’ education and training.
 We believe it’s important to nurture future healthcare leaders, so in addition to a medical degree, we offer dual MD/master’s degrees in business administration, public administration, public health, clinical investigation, and bioethics.

-We have over 1,300 residents and fellows across 156 different medical residency and fellowship training programs.
+We have more than 1,300 residents and fellows across 156 different medical residency and fellowship training programs.
 These graduate medical education programs allow new physicians to specialize in dozens of areas of medicine.
-All our residents and fellows have access to the range of sites at which we provide care and our vast educational technology resources.
-Our continuing medical education courses advance the careers of practicing physicians, with over 160 live and regularly scheduled educational offerings serving nearly 60,000 learners last year.
+All our residents and fellows have access to the range of sites at which we provide care as well as our vast educational technology resources.
+Our continuing medical education courses advance the careers of practicing physicians, with more than 160 live and regularly scheduled educational offerings serving nearly 60,000 learners last year.